ccocchi/sass-twitter-bootstrap-rails/README.md

     /= require twitter/bootstrap

-or if you do not with to use all javascripts included, you can require them separalety
+or if you do not wish to use all javascripts included, you can require them separalety

     /= require twitter/bootstrap-buttons
     /= require twitter/bootstrap-tabs